 In SAGD operations, the injected steam needs to be uniformly distributed in the target oil reservoir or the operators risk abating the area effectively heated by the steam.
 Additionally, there is a risk that some of the injected steam may flow directly to the production well, resulting in an inefficient reservoir heating process and similar short-circuiting.

-To help address this problem, SAGD operators have begun to employ Flow Control Devices (FCDs) to provide an effective means of well control.
-Though the concept of FCDs is not new, having been utilized in conventional Oil and Gas for many years, the widespread adoption of this technology in SAGD wells is relatively recent.
+To help address this problem, SAGD operators have begun to employ flow control devices (FCDs) to provide an effective means of well control.
+Though the concept of FCDs is not new, having been utilized in conventional oil and gas applications for many years, the widespread adoption of this technology in SAGD wells is relatively recent.
 The first commercial deployment of FCDs in a SAGD well was completed in 2009 by ConocoPhillips Corporation at their Surmont SAGD Project; however, in the last 10 years FCDs have since become more widely adopted.

-This paper summarizes the current state of commercially available FCDs and their operation, how FCDs are typically used in the Oil and Gas industry, and the potential benefits and limitations if operators used FCDs in the Geothermal industry.
+This paper summarizes the current state of commercially available FCDs and their operation, how FCDs are typically used in the oil and gas industry, and the potential benefits and limitations if operators were to use FCDs in the geothermal industry.